Eratosthenes: Geography

-According to Strabo, Eratosthenes argued against the Greek-Barbarian dichotomy.
-He says Alexander ignored his advisers by his regard for all people with law and government.
-Strabo says that Eratosthenes was wrong to claim that Alexander had disregarded the counsel of his advisers.
-Strabo argues it was Alexander's interpretation of their "real intent" in recognizing that "in some people there prevail the law-abiding and the political instinct, and the qualities associated with education and powers of speech".
+According to Strabo, Eratosthenes argued against the Greek-Barbarian dichotomy and said Alexander ignored his advisers by his regard for all people with law and government.
+Though he argued that Eratosthenes was wrong to claim that Alexander had disregarded the counsel of his advisers asserting that it was Alexander's interpretation of their "real intent" in recognizing that "in some people there prevail the law-abiding and the political instinct, and the qualities associated with education and powers of speech".